 You can create your own online store on Blipteam in minutes.
 Just sign up and our system will help you create an online store, set up online payments and set up shipping rates for all your products.
 Once your store is ready you can get some feedback by sharing your store and your products with your friends and on social media.
 You can then upgrade, get your own domain name, add your payment account details and start selling online.Start Your Online Store Now >

 You can change your storefront design with a single click and select different colors, fonts and layouts with our design engine.
 Our ecommerce store builder platform is completely mobile-friendly and your online store is automatically optimized for smartphones and mobile devices.
 Your store editor is also mobile-friendly.
 Create your online store on the go - upload product images, change prices and manage orders from any mobile device.

-There's a few things you need before starting an online store.
+There's a few things you need before building your online store.
 First you need to think of your store name and make sure no one else in your industry is already using it.
 You will also need to check if a suitable domain name is available.
 Fortunately nowadays you have a lot more options than your traditional '.com' extensions.

 Product pricing can be one of the trickiest parts of ecommerce, especially when you are not there face-to-face in front of your customer to convince them verbally that the price is exactly right.
 Price yourself too low and they may think you're not offering enough value.
 Price yourself too high and your customer might go away to a competitor's store.
 If you are going to be pricing yourself above the market, you better have justification for it.

 Better than getting on the phone with 20 customers, do it just once on your online store - have a lengthy explanation on your product page detailing what all your product includes; have client testimonials and press releases that vouch for your product; if possible, offer a smaller product component (or a cheaper product version) at a 'starting from...' price and then offer other components at add-on prices.